MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/dsc/resources/authoringResource.md

 > Applies To: Windows PowerShell 4.0, Windows PowerShell 5.0

 Windows PowerShell Desired State Configuration (DSC) has built-in resources that you can use to configure your environment.
-This topic provides an overview of developing resources and links to topics with specific information and examples.
+This article provides an overview of developing resources and links to articles with specific information and examples.

 ## DSC resource components